kragen/derctuo/cmg-walker.md

-A control moment gyroscope or CMG is a device used, typically in pairs, to control the attitudes of large spacecraft, as an alternative to reaction wheels.
+A control moment gyroscope, CMG, or гиродин is a device used, typically in pairs, to control the attitudes of large spacecraft, as an alternative to reaction wheels.
 Someone has built a cute little cube-shaped robot that can get up and walk by rolling from one corner to another using